Ethan-CS/ethan.github.io/_pages/portfolio/long-term.md

 toc: true
 toc_label: "Contents"
 permalink: /long-term/
-#header:
+header:
-#  image: /assets/images/
+  image: /assets/images/abstract-silhouette.jpg
-#  image_description: "A picture of "
+  image_description: "A picture of some bright pink lines with a black silhouette in the centre"
 ---

 ## Modelling